JupyerHub Guide

 Starting JupyterHub

 In TUWEL, click on the JupyterHub icon JupyterHub Icon, which redirects you to your own JupyterLab user environment.
-You should then select the Server for the Desktop Notebook from the Microwave Remote Sensing course.
+You should then select the image for the 120.030 Microwave Remote Sensing 2025W: Science Notebook.
 Be patient - this can take a couple of minutes.

 Exploring JupyterLab